wpbSabi/weather/README.md

 This repository contains data from the National Centers for Environmental Information (https://www.climate.gov/maps-data/dataset/past-weather-zip-code-data-table).

-Using this data, weather visualizations are done for a zipcode to answer the following questions:
+Using this data, weather visualizations for a zipcode answer the following questions:
 * How often has it rained?
 Which months receive more (or less) rain?
 * How often has it snowed?
 * When is the average first freeze in the fall?